 Mortgage

-The purchase price of your home influences different areas of your mortgage, such as the down payment, closing costs, and size of your loan.
+The purchase price of your home influences different aspects of your mortgage, such as the down payment, closing costs, and size of your loan.
 So, choosing a more expensive home type could result in greater difficulty putting 20% down — which is required to avoid private mortgage insurance on a conventional loan — as well as higher expenses over time in the form of interest on your mortgage.

 A mortgage calculator can help you figure out how much home you can afford.